webrecorder/pywb/README.rst

 * `WebRecorder.io <https://webrecorder.io>`_ uses pywb and builds upon pywb-webrecorder to create a hosted web recording and replay system.

+Desktop Web Archive Player
+""""""""""""""""""""""""""

+There is now a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows application for browsing web archives, built using pywb.
+You can use this tool to quickly check the contents of any WARC or ARC file with no configuration and installation.

 Usage Examples
 -----------------------------